swift-earth-science/tropess-notes/_sources/intro-datasets-reanalysis.md

+---
+myst:
+  html_meta:
+    "description": "The **Reanalysis Stream** datasets are global datasets that span long time periods and are suitable for trend analysis.
+The datasets are generated for several sensor / trace gas combinations."
+---

 # Reanalysis Stream

 The **Reanalysis Stream** datasets are global datasets that span long time periods and are suitable for trend analysis.
 The datasets are generated for several sensor / trace gas combinations.